 Review your award offer and accept aid

-Your award letter, also known as a financial aid offer, outlines the financial aid package being offered to you.
+Your financial aid offer, also known as an award letter, outlines the financial aid package being offered to you.

 Your financial aid offer provides you with information about your school's cost of attendance and the financial aid the school has awarded to help you pay these costs.
-Your award letter also may show how your college calculated your financial need:
+Your financial aid offer also may show how your college calculated your financial need:

 - Estimated financial aid

 * Some schools may not be able to provide enough financial aid to cover your financial need.
 This is often referred to as unmet need or gap.
 Some schools will attempt to reduce the unmet need by including loans or underestimating costs.

-Your award letter provides a term-by-term breakdown of your aid, according to type, amount, and source.
+Your financial aid offer provides a term-by-term breakdown of your aid, according to type, amount, and source.
 It also may include information about the terms and conditions of each award.

-It is important to know how the school will distribute your award letter.
+It is important to know how the school will distribute your financial aid offer.
 For example, some schools provide the financial aid offer online through a secure web portal.
 Others may provide it via e-mail or postal mail.

-You need to determine if you are required to take action upon receipt of your award letter.
+You need to determine if you are required to take action upon receipt of your financial aid offer.
 Some colleges will require you accept, decline, or reduce each aid source.
 Others may “auto-award” and not require any action on the student’s part.
 If you do elect to reduce or decline any aid sources (loans, work study, etc.), the school will not be able to increase other aid sources to compensate for the difference.

 What’s the bottom line?

-Since award letters can vary from school to school, it will be easier if you compare them based on the bottom line (or out-of-pocket) costs.
+Since financial aid offers can vary from school to school, it will be easier if you compare them based on the bottom line (or out-of-pocket) costs.
 You can determine the bottom line by:

 - Estimated free financial aid